Liposome Characterisation and Analysis for Drug Delivery

 Liposome drug characterisation and analysis according to FDA manufacturing and controls (CMC) Guidance including physicochemical properties, cryo-TEM, composition, encapsulation efficiency, in vitro release of the drug product and stability testing

-Liposome characterisation and analysis to support drug development is an industry expectation for products where the drug substance is contained in a liposomal structure.
+Liposome characterisation and analysis to support drug development is an expectation for products where the drug substance is encapsulated in a liposomal structure.

 Assessment of liposome critical quality attributes (CQAs), such as physicochemical properties, composition, encapsulation efficiency and the release of drugs from the liposome formulation, and also establishing the drug product specification are all vital to drug development.
 Robust and accurate laboratory data, which addresses the requirements of the liposome FDA CMC guidance (April 2018), are necessary to support the submission of an Investigational New Drug Application (IND).

 Determination of drug encapsulation efficiency involves assessment of the amount of drug contained inside liposomes, compared with the total amount of drug and liposome drug loading (the amount of drug contained relative to the amount of lipid used).
 We determine the release of the drug substance the liposome product under specific conditions.
 Our team deploys a range of analytical approaches to drive greater understanding of liposome integrity such as drug release, drug encapsulation efficiency and drug loading in response to changes in pH, temperature, the addition of excipients, changes in salt concentration and/or interactions with components of a filtration process or manufacturing surfaces.
 These studies involve TEM, cryo-TEM, light microscopy, and a range of chromatographic and spectroscopic methods to determine the impact of changing environmental conditions.

 Liposome Drug Product Specification